This is the pre-trip newsletter for men and women of all ages and abilities joining our 2019 expeditions and walks.

 14) Storing excess baggage and personal possessions - valuables in KTM.
 We provide secure facilities in Kathmandu in which to store your extra personal items such as luggage, extra money, credit cards, passports (those people going to Tibet need their passports), jewelry, expensive watches, etcetera.
 These facilities are kept locked and are extremely safe.
 All bags left in storage must have your name clearly written in large letters.

 15) Depart KTM for the mountain.
 After completing our orientation session and receiving permits, we plan to depart Kathmandu the following day.

-16) Buy your mattress in Nepal.
-Regarding mattresses, above basecamp, we do not recommend anything you have to inflate.
-These "therma-rest" are unreliable with all of the sharp ice-axes, crampons, and rocks that we will encounter.
-I never saw one not puncture when used above basecamp.
-These are a liability and dangerous.
-Please don’t depend on an inflatable matt above basecamp.
-Several traditional closed cell foam non-inflatable karimat mattresses are preferred.
-I like to bring 3 or 4 mattresses as they are inexpensive and I want to sleep warmly and comfortably at night.
-These are available very inexpensively in Kathmandu, so there is no need to bring any from home.
+16) Buy your foam mattress in Nepal.
+Regarding mattresses, above basecamp, you may wish to have an inflatable mattress with a foam mattress underneath.
+Or several traditional closed cell foam non-inflatable karimat mattresses may be used.
+It is good to have 3 or 4 foam mattresses as they are inexpensive and you want to sleep warmly and comfortably at night.
+These foam mattresses are available very inexpensively in Kathmandu (and Lukla), so there is no need to bring any from home.
 Why fly around the world with a kit/duffel bag/hold-all filled with foam?
 Our planned schedule allows plenty of time for equipment shopping in Kathmandu.